interstar/processing-sampling-robot/README.md

 See this video for original overview / explanation : https://www.youtube.com/watch?v=h81GG_9Qmto

+And this video for the June 1st, update : https://www.youtube.com/watch?v=P-pL3Y9ZX-Q

 ### Update June 1st 2022

 The sampling robot now also makes a cover, add some standard effects and can sample at a range of velocities.